BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Mountain Dweller

-**ACTIVE/PASSIVE RULES**
+- **Dead-eye Shot** `PASSIVE`

-- **Dead-eye Shot** `PASSIVE` - When benefiting from a Heroic Shoot, this model may re-roll failed To Wound rolls when making shooting attacks.
+When benefiting from a Heroic Shoot, this model may re-roll failed To Wound rolls when making shooting attacks.

 </div>